mikeyaworski/Utility-Discord-Bot/README.md

 1. Make sure you are using Node v14 or above, since some of our dependencies require this.

 ## Environment Variables
 Create a `.env` file in the root of your project folder.
+You can use `.env.example` as a starting point.

 Fill in your own `DISCORD_BOT_CLIENT_ID` and `DISCORD_BOT_TOKEN` for development / your bot deployment.